Applications for Special Guardianship Orders

 If the child is Looked After and the application has been agreed as the child's Permanence Plan, the assessments will usually have been undertaken and the outcomes agreed as part of the permanence planning for the child, in which case there will be no need to hold a planning meeting.

-Once notice has been received that an application for Special Guardianship is to be made, the notice should be passed to the allocated social worker or, if the child is not previously known, the case must be allocated to a social worker.
+Once notice has been received that an application for Special Guardianship is to be made, it should be passed to the allocated social worker or, if the child is not previously known, the case must be allocated to a social worker.

 The allocated social worker should arrange a planning meeting as soon as practicable after the notice is received.
 The planning meeting should clarify the steps to be taken, who will carry out the necessary assessments and who will contribute to the report for the Court.
 Court timescales will need to be clarified.